Ghriba synagogue bombing

+History

+The El Ghriba synagogue in Djerba is the oldest synagogue in Africa.

 Bombing

-On April 11, 2002, a natural gas truck fitted with explosives drove past security barriers at the ancient El Ghriba synagogue on the Tunisian island of Djerba.
+On 11 April 2002, a natural gas truck fitted with explosives drove past security barriers at the ancient El Ghriba Synagogue on the Tunisian island of Djerba.
 The truck detonated at the front of the synagogue, killing 14 German tourists, three Tunisians, and two French nationals.
 More than 30 others were wounded.

 Although the explosion was initially called an accident, as Tunisia, France, and Germany investigated, it became clear that it was a deliberate attack.
 A 24-year-old man named Niser bin Muhammad Nasr Nawar was the suicide bomber, who carried out the attack with the aid of a relative.

-Al-Qaeda later claimed responsibility for the attack, which was reportedly organized by Khalid Sheikh Mohammed and Saad bin Laden.
+Al-Qaeda later claimed responsibility for the attack. which was reportedly organized by Khalid Sheikh Mohammed and Saad bin Laden.
 However, Saad's family denied he was involved in the attack.

-In March 2003, five people were arrested in Spain who were believed to have financed this attack.
-In April 2003, a German man named Christian Ganczarski was arrested in Paris in connection with the bombing.
+In March 2003, five people were arrested in Spain in connection with the attack.
+On May 10, 2006, two of them, Spanish businessman Enrique Cerda and Pakistani national Ahmed Rukhsar, were sentenced to five years in prison for collaborating with a terrorist group.
+In June 2003, a German man named Christian Ganczarski was arrested at the Charles de Gaulle airport in Paris in connection with the bombing.
 He was arrested by a joint intelligence operation, in the frame of Alliance Base, which is located in Paris, and transferred to Fresnes Prison in Paris.
 In February 2009, Ganczarski was sentenced to 18 years in prison for the bombing.

 Commemoration of the victims

-10 years after the attack, thanks to freedom of expression and organization brought by the 2011 Tunisian revolution, a Djerbian citizens' initiative to break the silence was adopted by the Presidency of the Republic and concerned embassies to commemorate victims of this attack.